-Therefore, DWR cannot be said to have complied with section 7267.2 when its appraisal does not value the Proposed Easement based on the most injurious way the State will be permitted to lawfully use the easement - i.e. to flow unlimited water for 365 days of the year.
+DWR cannot be said to have complied with section 7267.2 when its appraisal does not value the Proposed Easement based on the most injurious way the State will be permitted to lawfully use the easement - i.e. to flow unlimited water for 365 days of the year.
 This does not represent a valuation concern outside the scope of the Commission's charge with respect to consideration of the RON, but rather a question of a failure by DWR to meet the statutory requirements of section 7267.2 that are prerequisites to the adoption of a RON that ensure that if a condemnation action were instituted the amount deposited as probable just compensation to secure an early authorization of rights pending a final order of condemnation could credibly be deemed compliant with the constitutional mandate that just compensation be paid prior to taking.
 Therefore, in addition to the many other reasons the Commission should decline to adopt the RON, it should reject the sufficiency of DWR's compliance with section 7267.2 and require a new appraisal be made of the full scope of rights DWR seeks authorization to take.

-9. DWR Has Not Given Statutorily Compliant Notice to the Conservation Easement Holder.
+9. DWR Has Not Given Statutorily Compliant Notice to Conservation Easement Holders.

 "Not later than 105 days prior to the hearing held pursuant to Section 1245.235, or at the time of the offer made to the owner or owners of record pursuant to Section 7267.2 of the Government Code, whichever occurs earlier, the person seeking to acquire property subject to a conservation easement shall give notice to the holder of the conservation easement as provided in this subdivision."
 (Code Civ.
 Proc., § 1240.055(c).)
-To the Owner's knowledge, DWR did not give timely notice to the conservation holder in accordance with section 1240.055(c).
+To the Owner's knowledge, DWR did not give timely notice to conservation easement holders in accordance with section 1240.055(c).
+In fact, it does not appear that any notice has been given to conservation easement holders other than the California Waterfowl Association, of the RON hearing or DWR's intent to acquire use rights in the Subject Property that might conflict with those protected by the conservation easements.

-10. DWR Is Irrevocably Committed to Take the Subject Property.
-Regardless of Any Evidence that Might Be Presented at the Hearing.
+10. DWR Is Irrevocably Committed to Take the Subject Property, Regardless of Any Evidence that Might Be Presented at the Hearing.